Postgraduate Loans in Northern Ireland 2024

 Where you want to study

-You can apply for the postgraduate finance package no matter where in the UK you want to study - you don't have to study in Northern Ireland.
+If you're from Northern Ireland, you can apply for the postgraduate finance package from Student Finance NI no matter where in the UK you want to study.
+You don't have to study in Northern Ireland.

-However, remember that tuition fee rates vary across England, Wales, Scotland and Northern Ireland, and if your Tuition Fee Loan doesn't cover the full amount, you'll have to make up the rest yourself.
+However, remember that tuition fee rates vary across England, Northern Ireland, Scotland and Wales.
+If your Tuition Fee Loan doesn't cover the full amount, you'll have to make up the rest yourself.

 In England, for instance, most master's courses cost the best part of £10,000, if not more.
-And because, as we're about to explain, the maximum Tuition Fee Loan is far less than this, you may find yourself needing to fund the rest of the fees yourself.
+As the maximum Postgraduate Tuition Fee Loan offered by Student Finance NI is far less than this, you may find yourself needing to fund the rest of the fees yourself.

-Tuition Fee Loan for master's in Northern Ireland
+Tuition Fee Loan for Northern Irish master's students

-If you meet all the eligibility requirements above, you'll be able to apply for a loan of up to £5,500 to go towards the cost of your tuition fees.
-And compared to other Student Finance packages, it really is pretty simple!
+Assuming you meet the eligibility criteria, in the 2023/24 academic year, you'll be able to apply for a Postgraduate Tuition Fee Loan of up to £6,500.
+And, compared to other Student Finance packages, it's pretty simple.